jackcvr/reverssh/README.md

 sending one random byte per second.

 Other features:
-- linux packages(apk, deb) include ready to use services(openrc, systemd)
+- linux packages(apk, deb) include services(openrc, systemd) which you might want to adjust
 - argument `-b` can be provided few times to listen on few addresses
 - JSON structured logs
 - ability to watch active connections